-Problem/Symptom Possible Cause Solution/Suggestion The system throws an electrical breaker Wall power issue 1.
-Check the wall voltage using an AC voltmeter (digital multi-meter on the AC setting) to ensure it is in the defined ranges for each piece of equipment.
-UI screen is black / does not turn on Communication issue with system control unit Make sure all cables and power cords are connected properly.
-See Error!
-Reference source not found. on page Error!
-Bookmark not defined. for details.
-Ensure the power switch on the back of the system control unit is ON ( ).
-Ensure the power button on the front panel is ON (glowing).
+Problem/Symptom Possible Cause Solution/Suggestion

+The system throws an Wall power issue 1.
+Check the wall voltage using an AC

+electrical breaker voltmeter (digital multi-meter on the

+AC setting) to ensure it is in the

+defined ranges for each piece of

+equipment.

+The UI screen is black / Communication issue 1.
+Make sure all cables and power cords

+does not turn on with system control unit are connected properly.
+See the

+Connecting System Cables and Power

+section of the Installation Procedure

+for details.

+2. Ensure the power switch on the back

+of the system control unit is ON ( ).

+Touchscreen is faulty Ensure the power button on the front panel is ON (glowing).
 Power cycle the system control unit.
-Toggle the power switch on the back of the unit OFF ( o ) then back ON ( ).
+Toggle the power switch on the back of the unit OFF ( o ) and then back ON ( ).
 Press the RESET button on the back of the UI touchscreen display.
-UI controls are frozen or non-responsive Touchscreen display issue 1.
-Press the RESET button on the back of the UI touchscreen display.
-The system does not initialize Communication issue with vacuum control unit 1.
-Make sure all cables and power cords are connected properly.
-See Error!
-Reference source not found. on page Error!
-Bookmark not defined. for Vacuum pressure reading in UI indicates "SensorErr" details.
-2. Ensure the power switch on the back of the vacuum control unit is ON ( ).
-3. Power cycle the vacuum control unit.
-Toggle the power switch on the back of the unit OFF ( o ) then back ON ( ).
+Contact MI Service for replacement Connect the external monitor to HDMI and connect a USB mouse to control the system OR 6.
+Use VNC to control the system remotely UI controls are frozen Touchscreen display 1.
+Press the RESET button on the back of or non-responsive issue Communication issue the UI touchscreen display.
+The system does not initialize with the compressor Make sure all cables and power cords are connected properly.
+See the Connecting System Cables and Power section of the Installation Procedure for details.
+Ensure the power switch on the back of the compressor is ON ( ).
+Ensure the ENABLE switch on the front panel is ON ( ).
+Power cycle the compressor.
+Toggle the power switch on the back of the unit OFF ( o ) and then back ON ( ).
+Communication issue with vacuum control unit Make sure all cables and power cords are connected properly.
+See the Connecting System Cables and Power